CMB-HD/hdlike/README.md

 ### Generating a new input `.yaml` file for Cobaya

 We also provide a script that the user can run to generate their own `.yaml` file to input into Cobaya.
 To use this script, adjust the parameters of the `hdlike_settings.yaml` file.
 (One can also adjust the settings for CAMB and Cobaya in `camb_cobaya_settings.yaml`, for example to change which parameters are fixed/varied, such as baryonic feedback.
-One can also specify a proposal matrix in this file.)
+One can also specify a proposal matrix in this file; we strongly recommend using a proposal matrix to speed up the convergence of the MCMC chains.)

 To make the new input file, run the following command: